MartinEnke/Masterblog_API/README.md

 ![Banner](frontend/static/images/almanac.png)

-**Originally a school assignment, this project was expanded to explore core concepts in full-stack development.**
+**This project started as a school assignment and was expanded to explore core concepts of backend and frontend web development, including multilingual publishing and AI-powered features.**
-**It brings together multilingual publishing, AI integrations, and a focus on user experience.**

 ---